Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/MoverList.md

 The [`Track`](./Track.md) and [`Zone`](./Zone.md) objects keep internal mover lists that can be accessed with the `.CurrentMoverList` property.
 And many of the methods below return mover lists.

-Additionally a mover list is extended from [`Objective`](./Objective.md) which provides two additional and very helpful properties `.TrackedMoverCount` and `.TrackedMovers`.
+Additionally a mover list is extended from [`Objective`](./Objective.md) which provides two additional and very helpful properties `.RegisteredMoverCount` and `.RegisteredMovers`.

 The combination of these functionalities can allow for powerful and concise handling of movers throughout the system.
 Some examples follow.